harelba/responsive-multiprocessing/README.markdown

 Ongoing logging is built in on the subprocess side.
 The main process side should just provide a callback and wire the logged messages to their favourite logging mechanism.

-Useful for making use of multiple cores, while having visibility about progress
+Useful for making use of multiple cores, while having visibility about progress.

 ## Usage
 Call `multiprocessWithMessaging(process_count, func, func_args_list,msg_handler=None,log_handler=None,check_interval=0.1)`